harel-coffee/GCCR002-auto/README.md

 # GCCR002

-Analysis and code for the paper "Recent smell loss is the best predictor of COVID-19: a preregistered, cross-sectional study".
+Analysis and code for the paper "Recent smell loss is the best predictor of COVID-19: a preregistered, cross-sectional study". by Gerkin et al 2020.

-To reproduce the analysis, we suggest to useing conda to match the dependencies used with the project.
+To reproduce the analysis, we suggest using conda to match the dependencies used with the project.
 Please follow these instructions:

 ### Using Conda: